bigscience-workshop/petals/README.md

 - Frequently asked questions: [FAQ](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions)
 - In-depth system description: [paper](https://arxiv.org/abs/2209.01188)

-📋 If you build an app running BLOOM with Petals, make sure it follows the BLOOM's [terms of use](https://huggingface.co/bigscience/bloom).

 ## How does it work?

-- Petals runs large language models like [BLOOM-176B](https://huggingface.co/bigscience/bloom) **collaboratively** — you load a small part of the model, then team up with people serving the other parts to run inference or fine-tuning.
+- Petals runs large language models like [LLaMA-65B](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md) or [BLOOM-176B](https://huggingface.co/bigscience/bloom) **collaboratively** — you load a small part of the model, then team up with people serving the other parts to run inference or fine-tuning.
-- Single-batch inference runs at ≈ 1 sec per step (token) — [up to 10x faster](https://github.com/bigscience-workshop/petals#benchmarks) than offloading, enough for [chatbots](http://chat.petals.ml) and other interactive apps.
+- Single-batch inference runs at 3-4 steps/sec for LLaMA-65B and &approx; 1 step/sec for BLOOM-176B — [up to 10x faster](https://github.com/bigscience-workshop/petals#benchmarks) than offloading, enough for [chatbots](http://chat.petals.ml) and other interactive apps.
 Parallel inference reaches hundreds of tokens/sec.
 - Beyond classic language model APIs — you can employ any fine-tuning and sampling methods, execute custom paths through the model, or see its hidden states.
 You get the comforts of an API with the flexibility of PyTorch.

 <p align="center">